 If you or your family are fans of Tyson Foods’ frozen chicken products, it’s time to check your freezer.
 Tyson has recalled around 69,093 pounds of frozen, ready-to-eat chicken strip products due to concerns that they may be contaminated with pieces of metal.
 The recall involves products shipped to retailers nationwide and for institutional use in Washington and Michigan.

 The USDA’s Food Safety and Inspection Service, or FSIS, announced the recall last week, citing concerns that some of the affected products may be tucked away in consumers’ freezers.
 The recall was initiated on the heels of two separate consumer complaints received by FSIS regarding the presence of metal in the product.

 Consumers have a right to expect the food that they buy is safe to eat.
 When it proves to be unsafe, any resulting injuries and illnesses can be grounds for a defective product claim.
-Contact our Sherman Oaks defective product attorney at Mancini & Associates if you have been sickened by contaminated food.
+Contact our California product defect attorney at Mancini & Associates if you have been sickened by contaminated food.